Special Academic Programs

 The Newberry Library Program in the Humanities enables students and faculty to tap the extraordinarily rich resources of the Newberry Library in a semester-length fall seminar, several month-long seminars in winter, spring independent study at any time after December, and occasional internships.
 The Newberry Library, founded in 1887, is a privately endowed research library located on Chicago's Near North side.
 Over one million volumes and six million manuscripts comprise its strong general collection of Western history and the humanities from the Middle Ages to the early twentieth century.
 Special collections concentrate on linguistics, the American Indian, Chicago history and culture, the Renaissance, the history of cartography and printing, and the history and theory of music.
 The Humanities program is jointly sponsored by the Great Lakes Colleges Association (GLCA) and the Associated Colleges of the Midwest (ACM).
 Recent seminar topics have included Knowledge and Technology: from Socrates to the Digital Humanities; The Concept of Revolution; Cultural Ideals and Realities in History and Literature; and The History and Literature of Chicago.
 This program is an outstanding opportunity for students considering law school, graduate school in any branch of the humanities, as well as careers in publishing and library science.

-Contact: Professor Anne Heath, Department of Art History
+Contact: Professor Marsely Kehoe, Department of Art History

 This program allows qualified majors in the natural and physical sciences, engineering, mathematics, or computer science to spend one semester at one of the world's major research centers, Oak Ridge National Laboratory in Tennessee.
-Students spend 30-40 hours per week in research as assistants to Oak Ridge scientists.
-They also take one senior level course and participate in an interdisciplinary seminar, led by the GLCA or ACM Resident Director.
-Each student receives 16 credits under Interdisciplinary Studies for participation in this program which provides an opportunity to work with outstanding scientists, at world-class facilities on pure and applied research.
+Students spend 30-40 hours per seek in research as assistants to Oak Ridge scientists.
+They also take one senior-level course and participate in an interdisciplinary seminary, led by the GLCA or ACM Resident Director.
+Each student receives 16 credits under Interdisciplinary Studies for participation in this p rogram which provides an opportunity to work with outstanding scientists, at world-class facilities on pur and applied research.
+This is on hiatus Fall 2019.

 Contact: Professor Jonathan Peterson, Department of Geological and Environmental Science.